Biology and political orientation: Brain studies

 The authors concluded, "Although our data do not determine whether these regions play a causal role in the formation of political attitudes, they converge with previous work to suggest a possible link between brain structure and psychological mechanisms that mediate political attitudes."
 In an interview with LiveScience, Ryota Kanai said, "It's very unlikely that actual political orientation is directly encoded in these brain regions", and that "more work is needed to determine how these brain structures mediate the formation of political attitude."
 Kanai and colleagues added that it is necessary to conduct a longitudinal study to determine whether the changes in brain structure that we observed lead to changes in political behavior or whether political attitudes and behavior instead result in changes of brain structure.

+A 2024 study by Petalas et al achieved a partial replication of Kanai et al, using a larger sample size of 928 subjects, making it the largest preregistered replication study in political neuroscience to date.
+A positive relationship between the size of the amygdala and right-wing political views was found but at approximately a third of the effect size of the original study (r = 0.068 vs r = 0.23).
+The study also did not find a replication of the original finding of a positive relationship between a larger volume of grey matter in the anterior cingulate cortex and left-wing political views.

+Intelligence

+A 2022 meta-analysis of cognitive studies found a "weak average association" between cognitive abilities and economic conservatism.
+It found support for two contrary effects in this relationship - the self-interest of economically higher status individuals supporting a relationship between economic conservatism and cognitive ability, and the need for certainty, which operated to diminish that relationship.
+However, it warned that the extant research it drew on was heterogenous in form, with different sampling methods, different locations, and different definitions producing different results.

 Functional differences

 Psychometrics

 Various studies suggest measurable differences in the psychological traits of liberals and conservatives.
-Conservatives are more likely to report larger social networks, greater happiness and self-esteem than liberals, are more reactive to perceived threats and more likely to interpret ambiguous facial expressions as threatening.
-Liberals are more likely to report greater emotional distress, relationship dissatisfaction and experiential hardship than conservatives, and show more openness to experience as well as greater tolerance for uncertainty and disorder.
+Conservatives are more likely to self-report larger social networks, greater happiness and self-esteem than liberals, are more reactive to perceived threats and more likely to interpret ambiguous facial expressions as threatening.
+Liberals, in some studies, are more likely to report greater emotional distress, relationship dissatisfaction and experiential hardship than conservatives, and show more openness to experience as well as greater tolerance for uncertainty and disorder.
+However, the relationship between openness to experience and political orientation is correlational rather than causal.
+One 2025 research paper found that, regarding the previously reported mental health gap between ideological groups, "asking instead about overall mood eliminated the gap between liberals and conservatives."
+That paper suggested that concepts of "mental health" had "become increasingly politicized in the US", and "rather than a genuine mental health divide, conservatives may inflate their mental health ratings when asked, due to stigma surrounding the term.
+Another possibility is that ideological differences persist for some aspects of mental well-being, but not others."